Venafi/ecosystem-docs/README.md

 ## Development Requirements

-In order to serve the site locally (useful for editing purposes), you'll need to install some dependencies:
+In order to serve the site locally (useful for editing purposes), you'll need to install the dependencies included in [requirements.txt](/requirements.txt).

-- TODO

 ## Quick Reference